-58 'Emergency assistance' is another case, specific to the EDF, and distinct from the 'extreme urgency' referred to here, in which the negotiated procedure may be used, mainly for actions which are not governed by Article 19c of Annex IV to the Cotonou Agreement.
-Emergency assistance is linked to the application of Article 72 and/or 73 of the Cotonou Agreement.
-For OCTs, see also Article 79(5) of the Council Decision 2013/755/EU of 25 November 2013.
+167 Annex I to the FR, point 39(2).'Emergency assistance' is another case specific to the EDF and distinct from the 'extreme urgency' referred to here, in which the negotiated procedure may be used for actions that are not governed by Article 19c of Annex IV to the 2000/483/EC Partnership agreement between the members of the African, Caribbean and Pacific Group of States of the one part, and the European Community and its Member States, of the other part, signed in Cotonou on 23 June 2000 (Cotonou Agreement) (OJ L 317, 15.12.2000, p.
+3).
+Emergency assistance is linked to the application of Articles 72 and/or 73 of the Cotonou Agreement.
+See also Article 79(5) of Council Decision 2013/755/EU of 25 November 2013 on the association of the overseas countries and territories with the European Union ('Overseas Association Decision').